-Organizational leadership is a dual focused management approach that works towards what is best for individuals and what is best for a group simultaneously.
-It is also an attitude and a work ethic that empowers an individual in any role to lead from the top, middle, or bottom of an organization.
+Organizational leadership is a dual-focused management approach that prioritizes the best interests of individuals and the group as a whole.
+It encompasses an attitude and work ethic that empowers individuals in any role to lead effectively, regardless of their position within the organization.

-- Talents: Naturally recurring patterns of thought, feeling, or behavior
+- Talents, which are naturally recurring patterns of thought, feeling, or behavior.

-Developing strength in any activity requires certain natural talents.
-Although it is occasionally possible to build a strength without acquiring the relevant knowledge or skills, it is never possible to possess a strength without the requisite talent.
-The key to building a bona fide strength is to identify your dominant talents and then refine them with knowledge and skills.
+Developing strength in any activity requires innate talents.
+While it is occasionally possible to build strength without acquiring the necessary knowledge or skills, possessing the requisite talent is fundamental.
+To develop genuine strengths, individuals must identify their dominant talents and refine them through the acquisition of knowledge and skills.

 - Rarely well rounded; on the contrary, they are sharp.